QutEcoacoustics/baw-client/README.md

 To add new bower packages

-	$ bower install
+	$ bower install xxxx --save-dep

+You'll also have to configure `build.config.js` when adding any new packages to vendor directory.

-To develop:
+## To develop:

 	$ grunt watch

 and browse to `localhost:8080`

-To build:
+## To build:

 	$ grunt compile